 She never again pursued or even spoke of her fashion dream, and she hid her watercolors in an art portfolio in the basement.
 That’s where her daughter Ann found them in 1999, over 60 years later.

-These cards are Ann’s tribute to the memory of her mother and to the hope that depression can be overcome and that dreams can be achieved.
+These cards are Ann’s tribute to the memory of her mother and to the hope that the power of self-expression and beauty can restore one’s spirit and overcome feelings of depression.
+Dorothy’s dream is for you to live yours!

 Dorothy’s dream is for you to live yours!